mabamano/CVPro_Competition_Kit_V2/README.md

 ---

-## 💻 Software Support
+## 💻 Software for Zoo Safari

-The CVPro kit comes with full software support for both programming and competition-specific applications:
+The CVPro kit provides the following software for the Zoo Safari robot:

 1. **Arduino IDE with Required Libraries:**

    - Easy-to-use programming environment.
    - Compatible libraries for sensor interfacing, motor control, and AI features like object detection.

-2. **Android Mobile App for WRO Round 2:**
+2. **Android Mobile App for Zoo Safari Mode:**

-   - An Android mobile application designed specifically for WRO Round 2.
+   - An app designed specifically for Zoo Safari application.
-   - It features an object detection model capable of identifying red and green boxes.
+   - It can identify animals and hunters.
    - Additionally, it supports custom object detection and image classification capabilities.

    ### 📱 You can download the APK from this [Drive Link](https://drive.google.com/drive/folders/14hfHkixK2PBByAgmndw5pUGTW62IbTFV?usp=sharing) ⬇️

+---

+## 🦁 Zoo Safari Mode

+1. Prepare the animal cards:
+   - Zebra
+   - Elephant
+   - Giraffe
+   - Hunter
+2. Place and use the official Zoo Safari mat.
+Ensure the mat size is **10 × 10 ft** and laid flat, with good lighting.
+3. Upload the Zoo Safari code to the bot using Arduino IDE:
+   - Open the Zoo Safari sketch in Arduino IDE.
+   - Use the same board and port settings as in the setup steps.
+   - Click the Upload button to flash the code to the CVPro bot.

 ---